yintao1995/learngit/readme.txt

-Python is the best program language.
+Python is the best programming language!!!